What is a trade mark examination report?

 A trade mark professional will be able to:

-If you've received a straightforward formality objection, you may be comfortable handling it yourself.
+If you have received a straightforward formality objection, you may be comfortable handling it yourself.
 But if the objection relates to distinctiveness or a conflicting mark, getting advice is worth considering.

 For more on whether you should handle things yourself or get professional help, see our guide on whether you need a trademark lawyer to file your application.